 The Guild provides information on remuneration and upcoming price changes and PBS Schedule variations to assist members to monitor and plan from a business perspective.
-Visit the General information about dispensing remuneration and pricing changes page or follow the members-only links below for more information.

 While sponsors of RPBS-listed products are obliged to honour the listed RPBS price as part of the contractual arrangements with DVA, price changes may occur without notification or prior to acceptance and/or implementation by DVA.

 The objectives of the Location Rules, as set out in the Fourth Community Pharmacy Agreement, are to ensure:

 While the majority of PBS medicines are distributed through community and hospital pharmacies under Section 85 (S85) of the National Health Act (Cth), there are a number of PBS medicines for which alternative arrangements are in place under Section 100 (S100) of the National Health Act (Cth).

 Different ordering and PBS remuneration arrangements apply to S100 Program medicines, and some PBS prescriptions cannot be dispensed by a community pharmacy.
 S100 medicines are not included as part of the CSO, and medicines sponsors may have special ordering arrangements.
 Certain medicines may be dual listed items (both S85 and S100) and are usually invoiced at the S85 price, inclusive of wholesaler mark-up.